 The airport connection check is part of a travel reservation system.
-It is intended to check the validity of a single connection between two flights in an itinerary.
+It checks the validity of a single connection between two flights in an itinerary.

 validConnection(Flight arrivingFlight, Flight departingFlight) returns ValidityCode.

 A Flight is a data structure consisting of: